-"Specifying public authority" on page 95
+Specifying public authority

 Public authority is given to users who do not have any specific authority to an object, who are not on the authorization list of the object, or whose group profile has no specific authority to the object.
 When you create a file, you can specify and grant public authority.